AdamKyle/flare/resources/info/skill-information/section-1.md

 -------------------

-When creating your character you are given a set number of skills.
+When creating your character you are given the skills below.
 Your race and class will always affect your accuracy and your dodge skill.

 **All skills start at level 0 and can to either level 100 or 400 if it's a crafting skill.**